shawenyao/jekyll-now/_posts/2018-09-26-When_Will-N(d1)-Be-the-Probability-of-Exercising-an-Option?.md

 $Call(0)={ N(d_1)S(0) }-{ N(d_2)K e^{ -rT } }$

-Since both formulas should hold for any choice of parameters, we have:
+Since both formulas should hold for any choice of the parameters, we have:

 $N(d_1)={ \mathbb{ P } }^S \left[ S(T)>K \right]$